-• Immediately after using the Healing brush/Clone Stamp tool, you do have the option to select Edit > Fade (tool).
+• Immediately after using the healing brush, you do have the option to select Edit > Fade Healing Brush.
 This allows you to decrease the intensity of the effect by moving the opacity slider in the Fade dialog box.
-This is a fantastic feature for changing the intensity of each stroke, but depending on time, you might be better off using the full strength of the tool on a duplicate layer and adjusting the layers opacity instead.
+This is a fantastic feature for changing the intensity of each stroke, but depending on time, you might be better off using the full strength of the tool and adjusting the layers opacity instead.